UditBhaskar19/ANCHOR_FREE_OBJECT_DETECTOR_FOR_CAMERA/README.md

 │───tensorboard                  # folder for tensorboard data visualization data │───modules                      # main modules
       │───augmentation           # scripts for image augmentation functions
-      │───dataset_utils          # scripts for data analysis and dataset generation functions │───evaluation             # scripts for detector evaluation and threshold determination functions
+      │───dataset_utils          # scripts for data analysis and dataset generation │───evaluation             # scripts for detector evaluation and threshold determination
       │───first_stage            # scripts for defining the model and ground truth generation function for dense object detection
       │───hyperparam             # scripts for computing the offsets and their statistics from training data
       │───loss                   # loss functions